Hand Sanitiser Products

 Stop the spread of germs with Purell hand sanitiser.
 As a Purell distributor, Astral Hygiene are able to offer the entire range of PURELL ADVANCED refills, dispensers, and accessories at competitive prices.
 MSDS info can be download from our Purell product pages using an appropriate link box at the bottom of every page.

-In Stock and ready to ship.
-Our 5ltr hand sanitiser is a powerful hand gel which kills a wide range of bacteria, viruses and spores without the need for water.
+Our 5ltr Hysan hand sanitiser is a powerful hand gel which kills a wide range of bacteria, viruses and spores without the need for water.
 We also sell this hand sanitiser in smaller sizes.
 Virucidal efficacy has been demonstrated in the presence of many enveloped viruses including Hepatitis B and HIV.
 SARS, MERS and COVID-19 are other examples of enveloped viruses.

 In stock and ready to ship.
 Our 120ml Hand sanitiser is a powerful hand gel which kills a wide range of bacteria, viruses and spores without the need for water.
 Viricidal efficacy has been demonstrated in the presence of many enveloped viruses including Hepatitis B and HIV.
 SARS, MERS and COVID-19 are other examples of enveloped viruses.

 Salvesan - The BEST biocide available.
 The most effective biocide known, occurs naturally in the human body, and kills a wide range of bacteria and viruses.
-BS EN 1276, BS EN 14476 amongst others.
-This is a revolutionary product, used by BUPA to control infection.
+BS EN 1276, BS EN 14476 among others.

 Sterile 450ml Hand Sanitiser.
 Total alcohol content 73%.
 Our hand sanitiser is manufactured to the highest standards possible and is also certified via our reputable manufacturer Selden.